 Beginning in September 2016, SMCSU participated in public meetings with the University’s administration.
 These meetings were in addition to the students’ own monthly council meetings, which were attended by the Administrative Advisor.
 Thanks to close and effective collaboration, including frank discussion of the rationale for and likely direction of the audit, the functions of student government were continued as the audit progressed and as a number of important new approaches to financial management were introduced.

 At an extraordinary meeting of the St. Michael’s College Student Union in December 2016, the council voted overwhelmingly to prorogue its activities.
 In February 2017, members of the prorogued student government met with representatives of the University’s administration to discuss next steps in the process of renewal of student government.

 It was agreed that greater student involvement is essential in charting a way forward.
-Members of the prorogued council volunteered to create a student questionnaire to solicit ideas.
+Several members of the prorogued council volunteered their time to create a student questionnaire to solicit feedback and ideas.
+They have since met three times and have developed a set of questions for students to review and respond to.
+The survey is now complete following all St. Michael’s undergraduate students having been sent an email invitation to participate.
 It is hoped that the questionnaire will also serve as a vehicle for encouraging participation in government by students who have to date not felt themselves included or even welcome in the process.
-Once the results of the questionnaire are in, it will be publicly released.
-In the meantime, we will strike a committee, involving participation by students across the USMC community, to harvest ideas from the questionnaire and to plan for the holding of new elections in March, 2017.
+The results of the survey are in, and will be released shortly.
+In the meantime, a committee involving participation by various stakeholders in the USMC community has been struck to harvest ideas from the survey and plan for the holding of new elections in late March 2017.

 For any questions related to the process surrounding the renewal of student government, please contact USMC’s Director of Communications Stefan Slovak by clicking here.